 Individual and team investigations of complex problems in graphic design.
 Emphasis on projects with actual clients (when available) and/or independent investigations addressing advanced and current questions in the graphic design field.
 A-F only.
 Pre: with a minimum grade of B- for (465 and 466) and credit for 465L.
 (Spring only)

 Selected topics in art.
-Emphasis on technical experimentation, diversification of research, and the exploration of new areas of creative inquiry.
+A critique-based course with emphasis on the development of critical analysis, artistic research, and practice.
+Repeatable six times.
 ART majors only.
 A-F only.
 Pre: consent.
-(Fall only)

 Selected topics in art.
 Emphasis on the analysis of the systems by which art is conceived and the ability to define developing direction and related research.
 ART majors only.
 A-F only.
 Pre: 611 or consent.
 (Spring only)